Forged in Fire get’s a lot of publicity due to the now-famous TV show, which has run since 2015.

 - RC, Verified Review

 One of the most commonly used expressions was easy to use.
-And the main complaints were with the companies’ use of spam emails to sell other knife orders.
+And the main complaints were with the companies’ use of spam emails to sell other chef's knife orders.

 The company has a B rating on the review site Better Business Bureau site with 14 complaints.